carogaltier/outpatient-scheduling-dataset/README.md

-# Synthetic Medical Appointment Scheduling System Dataset
+# Synthetic Medical Appointment Dataset
 This dataset simulates a medical appointment scheduling system, designed to demonstrate practical applications of data generation techniques in the healthcare field.
 Although synthetic, the data is based on real-world values to enhance its realism and utility.

 ## Purpose